Akii/blog/posts/2017-06-04-eventsourcing-in-haskell.markdown

 So let's get over this step by step:

 1) I embodied the projection into the data type.
 This hardly looks like the projection I introduced earlier, but when looking closer it is actually just split up.
 First of all, the state for a new aggregate is undefined since no events have been raised yet.
 Because of this, the state is optional and represented as `Maybe state`.
 In order to produce the initial state the first event is required.
 This is done with the function `aggInit`.
 Secondly, the `aggApply` function can operate on existing state and apply newly raised events to the aggregate state.
-This way the aggregates state is actually applied "on the fly" when composing!
+This way the aggregate's state is actually applied "on the fly" when composing!

 2) This is the aggregates version.
 It is increased as events are raised and when committing to the stream the original version can be calculated by subtracting the number of raised events.

 3) In case all our aggregate actions run through, this holds all newly raised events that will be committed to the event stream of the aggregate.

 4) The Monad stack.
 When running an `AggregateAction` the return type will be `Either error (Aggregate event state)`.
-If you are unfamiliar with this: it's hardly of any relevance, the code examples following don't require knowledge of Monad transformers.
+If you are unfamiliar with this: it's hardly of any relevance, following the code examples doesn't require knowledge of Monad transformers.

 With this Monad stack and data type we can now implement the function `raise` in order to raise new domain events, as well as `runAggregateAction` to run the Monad stack: